 We have a teen program as well as an adult program for volunteering.
 The Bethesda Teen Program is designed for high school students ages 14-18.
 The adult program starts at 19 years of age.

 We have volunteers in several locations.
 Most volunteers are at Bethesda Hospital East located on Seacrest Blvd. in Boynton Beach and at Bethesda Hospital West located on the corner of 441 and Boynton Beach Blvd..
-We also have volunteers at the Bethesda Bargain Box (Delray Beach), at Bethesda Health City (Hagen Ranch Rd.) and at the Bethesda Service Center (Congress Avenue).
+We also have volunteers at Bethesda Health City (Hagen Ranch Rd.) and at the Bethesda Service Center (Congress Avenue).

-All volunteers are members of the Auxiliary of Bethesda Hospital.
-The fee for adults at startup is $25 which covers the cost of the uniform top and $5 for annual dues.
+The fee for adults at startup is $25 which covers the cost of the uniform top.
 The fee for teens is $10 which covers the cost of the teen polo shirt.
-Annual dues for teens have been waived by the Auxiliary.

 Most positions fall within the range 8:00 a.m. until 8:30 p.m.
 The length of time varies from position to position.
 Some positions require a 4-hour shift with a set time.
 Other positions are more flexible and can be changed to meet the needs of the volunteer.
 For example, we realize that adults with full time jobs are hard pressed to put in more than 2 hours a week.
 Our teens usually work a 2-hour shift, from 4:00 p.m. until 6:00 p.m. on school nights.